jorante/Graded-Assignment-Getting-and-Cleaning-Data/README.md

 Script Purpose:

- To prepare tidy data that can be used for later analysis The following steps will by applied to the UCI Human Activity Recongnition Dataset downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+ To prepare tidy data that can be used for later analysis.
+ The following steps will by applied to the UCI Human Activity Recongnition Dataset downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip